 How many puffs of Ventolin is safe?

-While many Ventolin users are able to remember the exact details of their action plan, there are many people who understandably forget the course of action prescribed by their doctor.
+While many Ventolin users can recall the exact details of their action plan, many people understandably forget the course of action prescribed by their doctor.

-This can even include how many puffs of Ventolin is safe or best for your needs.
+This can even include how many puffs of Ventolin are safe or best for your needs.
 Yet, this is a very important part of your treatment as an asthma sufferer.
-Thus, we felt we should provide you with a refresher course in the best way to take your Ventolin inhaler.
+Thus, we felt it was necessary to provide you with a refresher course on the correct way to use your Ventolin inhaler.

 What Is Ventolin?

-When inhaled, it relaxes the muscles surrounding your airways, allowing those who suffer with breathing and lung problems to be able to inhale and exhale more clearly.
-This makes Ventolin inhalers one of the fastest acting – and therefore one of the most popular prescription treatments for people with asthma in the UK.
+When inhaled, it relaxes the muscles surrounding the airways, allowing those who suffer from breathing and lung problems to inhale and exhale more easily.
+This makes Ventolin inhalers one of the fastest acting – and therefore, one of the most popular prescription treatments for people with asthma in the UK.

 Ventolin